 - Feeling sick (nausea) and headache.

-- Loose stools.
+- Loose stools, diarrhoea.

 - Loss of appetite, stomach ache, and being sick (vomiting).